 (2) Districts shall submit their Facility Assessment and Long-Range Facility Plan as follows:

-(a) By the preceding July 1 for the first November Funding Cycle in the biennium;
+(a) On the July 1 that precedes the November Funding Cycles in a biennium; and

-(b) By the preceding September 1 for the first May Funding Cycle in the biennium;

-(c) By the preceding March 1 for the second November Funding Cycle in the biennium; or

-(d) By the preceding September 1 for the second May Funding Cycle in the biennium.
+(b) On the December 1 that precedes the May Funding Cycles in a biennium.

 (3) The Facility Assessment and Long-Range Facility Plan must be submitted electronically to the Department.

 (4) The Department will review all Facility Assessment and Long-Range Facility Plan submissions to ensure compliance with requirements.